-The City through an interlocal agreement with King County also monitors water quality at local swimming beaches during the summer months for fecal coliform bacteria.
+By contributing to the RSMP, the City avoids having to implement a costly monitoring program itself, and benefits from the data collected by the program that will help further the understanding of regional stormwater practices.
+King County also monitors water quality at local swimming beaches during the summer months for fecal coliform bacteria.
 Beaver Lake, Pine Lake, and Sammamish Landing beaches are all monitored approximately every other week during the summer months.
 If results exceed certain criteria, beaches are posted for closure until water quality improves.